tkg808/fitkick-api/README.md

 * One to many relationship with Workout.
 * One to many relationship with Exercise.
 * One to many relationship with ExerciseInfo.
+* One to many relationship with Event

 ### Workout

 * Stores a collection of exercises.
 * Many to one relationship with User.
 * Many to many relationship with Exercise.
+* One to many relationship with Event

 ### Exercise